We will be collecting applications for this position at an on-site event. Please see "How to Apply".Learn more about this agency

 The Recent Graduates Program affords developmental experiences in the Federal Government intended to promote possible careers in the civil service to individuals who have recently graduated from qualifying educational institutions or programs.
 Successful applicants are placed in a dynamic, developmental program with the potential to lead to a civil service career in the Federal Government.

-Occasional travel - Travel for training and work assignments may be required.
+25% or less - Travel for training and work may be required

 Job family (Series)

 Conditions of Employment

 - You must be a US Citizen or US National

 - Males born after 12/31/1959 must be Selective Service registered or exempt

 - Direct Deposit ?
 Per Public Law 104-134 all Federal employees are required to have federal payments made by direct deposit to their financial institution

 - Successfully pass the E-Verify employment verification check.
 To learn more about E-Verify, including your rights and responsibilities, visit https://www.e-verify.gov/

 - Selectee will be subject to a pre-employment medical statement and/or exam.